Juncker’s fate at stake in Luxembourg spy scandal vote

 “When one thinks one is infallible it’s hard to admit to making mistakes,” he told the daily Luxemburger Wort.

-The report was put together by a parliamentary committee after a Luxembourg weekly last year published verbatim a secretly taped conversation in 2007 between Juncker and the then head of SREL, Marco Mille.
+The report was put together by a parliamentary committee after a Luxembourg weekly last year published a secretly-taped conversation in 2007 between Juncker and the then head of SREL, Marco Mille.

 In the recorded conversation, Mille revealed that his staff had also secretly taped a conversation with Luxembourg’s Grand Duke and that the sovereign was in regular contact with Britain’s MI6.